moeabdulnas/vila/README.md

 Once your pull request is reviewed, it will be merged into the main project if accepted.
 Thank you for your contribution!

 ### Issues
 There some known issues.
-Vila has not been tested well.
+Vila has not been extensively tested.
 Best experience is on Google Chrome desktop app.
 - Safari (dekstop and mobile), and mobile browsers in general compatibility
 - Changing volume in-app on mobile does not work
 - Stopping a meditation does not work on mobile